anovos/anovos/README.md

 After checking out, please follow the below instructions to run the ML Anovos Package :

-1. First execute the following command to clean folder, build the latest modules and run unit tests :
+1. First execute the following command to clean folder, build the latest modules :

-	`make clean build test`
+	`make clean build`

-This step is to ensure there are no unit test errors and build is successful in the checked out branch.

 2. There are 2 ways to run after this :
 Follow A, if you have a working environment already and would just like to use the same configs.
 (Note : version dependencies are to be ensured by user)